simplytasks/simplytasks/README.md

 # [SimplyTasks](https://github.com/simplytasks/simplytasks)

-Welcome to the homepage for our CS 35L -- Intro to Software Construction -- group project, Winter 2023 at UCLA.
+Welcome to the homepage for our CS 35L -- Software Construction -- group project, Winter 2023 at UCLA.
 The group members involved were Arteen Abrishami, Byron Karlen, Matthew Aboudi, Karim Amr, and Nakul Khambhati.

 Our project was a task manager with the following features:
  - ability to store user accounts with individual task lists on backend